dotnet/docs-maui/docs/get-started/first-app.md

 # Build your first .NET MAUI app

-In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (MAUI) app.
+In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (.NET MAUI) app.

 > [!NOTE]
 > Visual Studio for Mac support will arrive in a future release.